CICD-Demo/restapis/demo/README.md

 #### Create an OpenShift project

 1. Make sure that you have an OpenShift domain and you have created an application using the `jbosseap-6` cartridge (for more details, get started [here](https://openshift.redhat.com/app/getting_started)).
-If you want to use PostgreSQL, add the `postgresql-8.4` cartridge too.
+If you want to use PostgreSQL, add the `postgresql-9.2` cartridge too.
+Or, if you want to use MySQL, add the `mysql-5.5` cartridge.
 2. Ensure that the Git repository of the project is checked out.

 #### Building and deploying